- Registered psychologist with the Australian Health Practitioner Regulation Agency (AHPRA)

 Therapeutic modes and areas of interest

 I take a holistic approach in the sense that many presenting psychological symptoms can be conceptualized as attempts to manage psychological pain.
-Psychotherapy involves the process of identifying and understanding the internal logic (the sequence and combination of thoughts, feelings and behaviours) which are resulting in psychological symptoms.
+Psychotherapy involves the process of identifying and understanding the internal logic (the sequence and combination of thoughts, feelings and behaviours) which is resulting in symptoms.

 I have a longstanding interest in the (negative) relationship between anxiety and creativity.
-Identifying, understanding and working through anxiety (psychological pain) often results in resumed creativity.
+Identifying, understanding and working through anxiety (psychological pain) often results in enhanced creativity.